Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 They usually include scents that cats don’t like, such as citrus or lavender.

-Using vinegar and water, you can also make your own cat repellent spray bottle at home.
+You can also make your own cat repellent spray bottle at home using vinegar and water.
 Simply mix equal parts of each ingredient in a spray bottle and apply it to areas where you’ve seen the cats.

 Just be warned that vinegar can also harm plants, so be careful where you spray it.